Rectangular function: Self convolution of the Rectangular function

 The unit Rectangular function (in which $T=1$) along with the piecewise defined splines that result from successive convolutions of the Rectangular function with itself.

 The self convolution of the dis-continuous rectangular function results in the triangular function, a piecewise defined spline that is continuous, but not continuously differentiable.
-Successive convolutions of the rectangular function result in piecewise defined pulses with lower maximums which are wider and smoother, with "smoother" meaning higher-order derivatives are coninuous.
+Successive convolutions of the rectangular function result in piecewise defined pulses with lower maximums which are wider and smoother, with "smoother" meaning higher-order derivatives are continuous.

 A convolution of the discontinuous rectangular function with itself results in the triangular function, which is a continuous function: